 Email campaigns are a great place to start, but a long, text-only email might make your employees’ eyes glaze over.
 Create a more visually appealing one-page PDF to promote your most important benefits resources and provide employees with a cheat sheet while they’re enrolling.

 An annual benefits guide might be a mainstay for you.
 It might usually take the form of a printed packet handout, but this year, think of it as a digital asset first.
 Instead of printing and shipping a physical version to every employee, save or reallocate that budget to other, more pressing matters.
-It’s also important to remember that with the current state of the world, last year’s guide will probably need some work before you can send it out again.
+It’s also important to remember that with so many recent changes, last year’s guide will probably need some work before you can send it out again.

 5. Virtual office hours